Jwaxo/smashcrowd/README.md

    permanent.
 1. `npm install`
    Installs all node dependencies.
 Can take a while.
+1. `npm run build`
+   Renders out the Sass and does some image processing prior to the React process.
+   This is probably overly convoluted, and will eventually be folded into the React side of things.
+1. `cd client`
+1. `npm install`
+   The client app has separate requirements, so you'll need those.
+1. `npm run build`
+   Builds out our static site.
+1. `cd ../`
+   Back out to the main server.
 1. `npm run start`
    Starts running the server!
 If you do not yet have a database set up, this may take a while.

 It should be that simple.
-Then connect to `127.0.0.1:8080` in your browser and you should see the SmashCrowd main page.
+Then connect to `127.0.0.1:8080` (or your relevant URL) in your browser and you should see the SmashCrowd main page.

 ### How do I use it?